-- Tasks take much longer then they should so
+- Tasks take much longer than they should so

 - You will make more mistakes

-- You will push back those difficult tasks in favour of easy wins
+- You will push back those difficult tasks in favor of easy wins

 I am sure you have experienced at least one of those 4 examples above, especially as multitasking is what all great entrepreneurs do…isn’t it?